-- 1. NPR declared distribution amounts of 10,611,403,500 yen, Regular Surplus Cash Distributions of 1,654,965,850 yen which was the amount equivalent to approximately 28.5% of depreciation expense of 5,815,263,081 yen and One-time Surplus Cash Distributions of 247,857,600 yen, approximately the amount which was calculated as sum of the demolition work expenses for Prologis Park Iwanuma 1 and temporary dilution of distributions due to the issuance of new investment units for the six-month period ended May 31, 2021. - 2.
-NPR declared distribution amounts of 10,186,426,350 yen, approximately the amount which was calculated by excluding 3,750,557,850 yen of the reversal of allowance for temporary difference adjustments from unappropriated retained earnings, Regular Surplus Cash Distributions of 1,558,417,200 yen which was the amount equivalent to approximately 28.5% of depreciation expense of 5,470,864,699 yen and One-time Surplus Cash Distributions of 239,187,450 yen, approximately the amount which was calculated by deducting 11,228,277 yen, the difference between the insurance payment and repair expenses related to the typhoon, from 252,600,629 yen of the net demolition work expenses, for the six-month period ended November 30, 2020.
-Net demolition work expenses represent the amount of demolition work expenses for Prologis Park Iwanuma 1, less (i) the amount of difference between insurance payment received for loss on fire and the reversal amount of allowance for temporary difference adjustments and (ii) the amount of compensation to be received from tenants for the demolition work expense.
+- 1. NPR declared distribution amounts of 10,186,426,350 yen, approximately the amount which excluding 3,750,557,850 yen of the reversal of allowance for temporary difference adjustments from unappropriated retained earnings, Regular Surplus Cash Distributions of 1,558,417,200 yen which was the amount equivalent to approximately 28.5% of depreciation expense of 5,470,864,699 yen and One-time Surplus Cash Distributions of 239,187,450 yen, which is equivalent to the amount of 252,600,629 yen of the net demolition work expenses, excluding gain on insurance adjustments of 11,228,277 yen, related to the Typhoon, for the six-month period ended November 30, 2020.
+Net demolition work expenses represent the amount difference between insurance payment for loss on fire and the reversal amount of allowance for temporary difference adjustments and related tenant compensations for demolition work expense. - 2.
+NPR declared distribution amounts of 6,009,276,450 yen, Regular Surplus Cash Distributions of 1,526,361,150 yen which was the amount equivalent to approximately 28.5% of depreciation expense of 5,362,502,964 yen, One-time Surplus Cash Distributions of 167,677,800 yen, which is calculated by deducting 27,124,350 yen, the difference between the insurance payment and repair expenses related to the typhoon that hit Japan in 2019, from 194,802,150 yen, which is an assessment of temporary diluted distributions due to the issuance of new investment units in January and February 2020 and ATA-based Surplus Cash Distributions of 3,750,557,850 yen, which is the equivalent to the allowance for temporary difference adjustments for the six-month period ended May 31, 2020.

-d) Provision and the Reversal of Allowance for Temporary Difference Adjustments For the period from December 1, 2020 to May 31, 2021
+d) Provision and the Reversal of Allowance for Temporary Difference Adjustments